Skip to content

 "velux2mqtt/blind/set" device="blind", sub_topic=None

-# Sub-topic command
+# Sub-topic prefix match

 "velux2mqtt/blind/calibrate/set" device="blind", sub_topic="calibrate"